 Problem-solving skill sets in combination with the subject-based skills equip students to face a wide range of work-related, as well as personal related, issues.
 This ability forms a strong foundation for academic and professional success in life.
 To find out more, please contact the department chair:

-Phone // 310-476-9777 x502
+Phone // 310-476-9777 x206

 Email // email@example.com

 Certificate, International Corporate Social Responsibility, IPADE (México City);

 Ed.M., Law & Economics Teaching & Curriculum, Harvard University;